-Information provided by the community directly led to 55 apprehensions by police during November, including 14 men and 5 women charged with a range of serious crimes including drug and firearms offences.
+Information also saw 39 apprehensions made by police during the month, including 14 men and 6 women being charged with a range of serious crimes that included drug, firearm and stolen property offences.

-We continued the South Australian rollout of the national Dob in a Dealer campaign, launching local activities in the Limestone Coast, Adelaide Hills, and Kangaroo Island – calling on anyone with information about the making, growing or selling of drugs to provide information.
+A local component of the national Dob in a Dealer campaign was launched on the Far West Coast and Copper Coast to engage those local communities and encourage anyone with information about the making, growing or selling of drugs to take a stand and provide information.

-Throughout November we had nearly 2000 calls made to our 1800 333 000 hotline, while more than 300 reports were received through the Crime Stoppers SA website and the Report Suspicious behaviour app.
+Throughout December we had 1863 calls made to the 1800 333 000 hotline, while more than 360 reports were received through the Crime Stoppers SA website and the Report Suspicious behaviour app.

 If you have any information about criminal activity and unsolved crimes, then don’t forget that you can call our free hotline on 1800 333 000, go to crimestopperssa.com.au or download the free Report Suspicious Behaviour app for iOS and Android phones.

-Rewards are available and you can remain anonymous.
+Don’t forget that rewards are available and you can remain anonymous – it’s your choice.